Pushing the Boundary of Quantum Advantage in Hard Combinatorial Optimization with Probabilistic Computers: Analysis of Residual Energy Scaling with DT-SQA

 Finally, we note that while $\kappa_\mathrm{f}$ is a useful metric, it may not fully capture the practical relevance of algorithms for large-scale optimization.
-As discussed in Section~\ref{sec:apt}, DT-SQA, despite better initial scaling at a fixed problem size $L=15$, transitions into a plateau and is ultimately outperformed by the APT algorithm, which is easier to implement and parallelize in hardware.
+As discussed in Section~\ref{sec:apt}, DT-SQA, despite exhibiting a steep power-law decay in residual energy at early times in instances defined on a fixed 3D spin glass lattice of size $15\times15\times12$, transitions into a plateau at longer annealing times, where the residual energy stagnates and shows little further improvement.
+It is ultimately outperformed by the APT algorithm, which is easier to implement and parallelize in hardware.
 APT achieves significantly lower residual energies with identical computational resources, showing that relying solely on $\kappa_\mathrm{f}$ as a performance metric can be misleading, as different algorithms may exhibit distinct scaling behaviors at different stages of optimization, which are crucial for real-world applications.